phynet/xcode-html-reporter-gem/README.md

 So you must change the name of each screen shot to either `TESTSUITE_TESTMETHOD`, or just `TESTMETHOD` in a tear down step.

-You can read the thread mention this here: https://github.com/supermarin/xcpretty/issues/251
+You can read the thread mention in here: https://github.com/supermarin/xcpretty/issues/251

 But in our case we weren't using any screenshot from `XCUIApplication` and that meant to change all the test (no way José).
 Then I find out this repo https://github.com/MacPaw/xcsummary that does exactly what I wanted to, attaching the failed or success screenshots taken always by Xcode and creating a HTML style reporter.

-What I did was modifing some styling and creatin a gem to install it easly.
+What I did was modifing some styling and creating a gem to install it easly.